 On July 12th and 13th 2006 I attended the second Mashup Camp in Mountain View, California in the Computer History Museum, just a 10 minute walk away from Google.
 A short and handy definition of mashup is available on the programmable web homepage.
 The atmosphere on the camp was very geeky and '2.0'-y, very open and democratic.
+A good example of this atmosphere is the schedule board for the sessions and discussions.
+It is kind of funny that a hightech conference is organized on paper.
+I think there are some fields where computers never will be able to replace paper.
+Anyway, the sessions people offered where posted on a schedule board, and then re-arranged on demand.
+People had a quite good feeling of how many people their session would attract, and thus scheduled their sessions in the appropriate rooms.

 People showed off a lot of really cool mashups: